KaraniAbdellah/stock_manager_react/README.md

-The Task Manager includes features such as adding, editing, and deleting products, as well as viewing all products and administrators.
+The Stock Manager includes features such as adding, editing, and deleting products, as well as viewing all products and administrators.